 If you’re starting a new business, or buying or selling an existing business, you need to determine how best to plan and structure your venture.
-With broad-based business law expertise, Wilson, Rollins, Dellmyer and Brown can explain the best options for your unique situation.
+With broad-based business law expertise, Wilson, Rollins & Brown can explain the best options for your unique situation.
 Our lawyers are experienced in business formation, business dissolution, shareholder disputes, sale of business and transfer of shares.

 Embarking on a new business venture is exciting, but it is important to make sure the business is set up correctly so that you can avoid setbacks and achieve your business objectives.
 Our business law attorneys will sit down with you to listen to your business plans before recommending the business entity that best suits your needs.

 To help you get up and going, we can work with you on:

 • Shareholder agreements